FedNLP: Benchmarking Federated Learning Methods for Natural Language Processing Tasks: Federated Learning for NLP

 \section{Federated Learning for NLP}

 In this section, we first introduce the background knowledge of federated learning (FL) in the context of NLP tasks.
-Then, we briefly illustrate a unified FL framework that can be generalized to other typical algorithms.
-Finally, we introduce our framework design that is used for our benchmarking experiments and form a general training pipeline for FL+NLP.
+Then, we illustrate a unified FL framework that we used to study typical FL algorithms.
+Based on this, we build our research framework, a general pipeline for benchmarking and developing FL methods for NLP.